kasedy/2d-xmas-tree/README.md

 # 2d-xmas-Tree-art
-a DIY flat christmas decoration with a ATtiny25, 20 led´s and a coin cell battery
+A DIY flat christmas decoration with a ATtiny25, 20 led´s and a coin cell battery

 ## Differencies from the original project
 - Converted to [PlatformIo](https://platformio.org/) project